isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2909.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+AZ Digital POS solution - Package (POSWORKS Premium Plus)

 ### Support Level
-Up to 80 for SMEs <br>
+Up to Retail for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Enhanced Retail Management System (Part 2)

 ### Contact Information
-Web URL: www.azdigital.net <br>Contact Hotline: 67451147 <br>Contact Email: sales@azdigital.net <br>
+8900

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.